opsfolio/resource-surveillance/README.md

 ### Merging multiple `RSSD`s into one using `sqlite3` (`admin merge --sql-only`)

-Merging multiple databases into one using generated SQL (using `sqlite3` shell) after generating the code:
+Because merging multiple database can sometimes fail due to unforseen data issues, you can use `sqlite3` to merge multiple databases using `surveilr`-generated SQL after inspecting it.
+Here's how:

 ```bash
 $ surveilr admin init -d target.sqlite.db -r \